 - Get access to our library’s electronic resources 24/7, including thousands of ebooks, ejournals and newspapers, and databases

-- Study full-time over 1 year or part-time over 2 years, at a university that has taught practical skills in this area since 2008
+- Study full-time over 1 year or part-time over 2 years, at a university that has excellent teaching, research and industry engagement in this subject area

 Careers and opportunities

-There's significant demand for professionals with the technical skill to deliver digital transformation for businesses and create new businesses using digital technology.
-This makes it a perfect time to study this field.
+There's significant, increasing demand for professionals with the technical skill to deliver digital transformation for businesses and create new businesses using digital technology.
+This makes it a perfect time to study digital business management.

 What can I do with a Master's degree in Digital Business Management?

 When you graduate, you'll have the skills and experience to manage a digital business, lead digital transformation and innovation projects, and create new business opportunities using digital technology.

 What can you do with a Digital Business Management degree?

 - application development

 - business analytics

 - internet sales and brokerage